lynnfaraday/aresmush.com/tutorials/code/cron.md

 The `is_cron_match?` utility lets you specify when a cron job is supposed to run.
 There are four components of the cron configuration:

-* date - What day(s) of the month it runs.
+* day - What day(s) of the month it runs.
 * day\_of\_week - What day(s) of the week it runs.
 * hour - What hour(s) it runs.
 Uses 24-hour time.
 * minute - What minute(s) of the hour it runs.

 {% tip %}
-Avoid specifying both date *and* day of week, or you'll end up with a job that only runs on Tuesdays that happen to fall on the 1st of the month.
+Avoid specifying both day *and* day of week, or you'll end up with a job that only runs on Tuesdays that happen to fall on the 1st of the month.
 {% endtip %}

 {% tip %}